 Whether you pursue a U.S. non-provisional or enter the national phase in various countries through an international (PCT) application, eventually a back-and-forth correspondence begins between your legal representative and the office that is examining the application.
 This is called patent prosecution, and extreme caution must be exercised during this process to keep the end goal in mind: issuance of a strong patent with high commercial value protecting the widget.

 Hopefully this has been a helpful introduction to the muddy and sometimes turbulent waters of patent law…or at least the particular part of patent law pertaining to initial preparation and filings of patent applications.
-In the coming weeks I’ll take a deep dive into patent value and how it relates to your filing strategy.

 Disclaimer: This article is general information, not legal advice.
 I am not your lawyer.
 Nothing in your review of this article or actions you take in furtherance of it establishes a legal relationship between you and I. Nothing in this article is warranted to be accurate in any way.
 You should not rely on anything in this article without independently discussing it with your lawyer.